Horological Snaps from the immediate Brisbane area taken by our Club Members.

 Brisbane Central Railway Clock

 This is Central Station, Brisbane in Ann Street.
 It was erected in 1899 in Federation style and designed by renown Australian architect JJ Clark - who also designed The Treasury building.
 The sandstone clock tower which is above the main entrance was built later in 1901.
-The four-dial clock was designed, built and installed by Synchronome Pty.
-Ltd. of Brisbane.
+The four-dial mechanical clock was built by Gillett & Johnston of Croydon, England .
 It was State Heritage listed 21 October 1992.
 This elegant clock tower is now dwarfed by surrounding high-rise.
 From the front steps, one can look South and see the GPO across Anzac Square.

 Brisbane's GPO Clock from 1910 to 1970 - the Synchronome Era